 As far as accuracy goes, this will be more of an "In the ballpark" effort.
 Covering

 all the many variations of every model freight car would be a herculean effort.
 Besides, if you're a "rivet counter", you should probably be working in a larger scale.
 There will be a page for each type of freight car; and I will cover them in roughly chronological order; the earlier cars first, as well as the many oddball models produced in the early years of N-scale.
-Below is a listing of body styles I've completed so far:
+The links below will take you to additional information located at the bottom of this page.

 -USRA double sheathed wood boxcars